-Anna Regoutz is a Lecturer in Materials Chemistry in the Department of Chemistry at University College London.
+Anna Regoutz (she/her) is a Lecturer in Materials Chemistry in the Department of Chemistry at University College London.
 She is a CAMS-UK Fellow and holds a Visiting Scientist position at Diamond Light Source.
 Her research focus lies on bulk, thin film, and nano materials for application in devices, including power electronics, photovoltaics, and biosensors.
 Her interests include novel growth methods for high quality thin films, nanostructured layers, and nanostructures of inorganic materials with a focus on metal oxides.
 She works on developing and advancing X-ray spectroscopy methods for bulk materials and surfaces/interfaces in electronic devices.
 She concentrates on using and developing both laboratory- and synchrotron-based spectroscopic methods to study in particular the electronic structure of device-relevant bulk materials and material heterostructures.
 Anna uses her combined expertise in deposition and characterisation of these materials to understand and tune the materials’ electronic and optical characteristics to ultimately improve existing device concepts and develop novel device applications.

 Anna received her BSc (2009) and Dipl.
 Ing.
 (2010) from the Graz University of Technology, Austria.
 During the Masters programme (Dipl.
 Ing., DI) she concentrated on “Surface and Interface Technologies”.
 Whilst studying at Graz she worked at Infineon Technologies Austria, Villach, Austria, where she conducted research for her Masters thesis titled “Evaluation of Decapsulation Methods for Semiconductor Devices”.